easyhard-io/hayekjs/README.md

 > We as a company will never have all the knowledge required to include all games and all rigs (PCs and laptops) that exist in the world.
 While having a limited set of games and rigs may have been a viable short term solution to bootstrap the company, it certainly becomes a problem in the long run if we need to manage them all.
 >
-> No matter how good we are at collecting rigs and games information, the sum of the collective knowledge of all our users will always be smarter than us.
+> No matter how smart we are, the collective knowledge of all our users will always be smarter than us at collecting, organizing and validating rigs and games information.
 That's why we need to make EasyHard.io a platform for people to collaborate rather than having us as a central planning authority.